vhub-team/native-db/functions/0xEAABE8FDFA21274C.md

 # EVENT::REMOVE_ALL_SHOCKING_EVENTS

 ## Summary
-Remove all shocking events (some code-created events might come back immediately, if the conditions for triggering them are fulfilled).
+Remove all shocking events (some code-created events might come back immediately, if the conditions for triggering them are fulfilled)

 ## Parameters
 * **BOOL** scriptCreatedOnly: